Ask Slashdot: Why Are There No Huge Leaps Forward In CPU/GPU Power?

 on the order of coal, or steel, or quantum mechanics.

+It's nice to get the real answer amidst all the bullshit.
+I experienced nearly 20 years of those processor speedups, and it was glorious.
+Too bad it came to an end.
+If the trend had continued, we'd all be using some terahertz CPUs by now.

-Risk Averse CEOs are holding us back (Score:2)
+Risk Averse CEOs are holding us back (Score:5, Informative)

 Risk averse CEOs who don't want to sink in the R&D to make carbon based chips because there is risk of it not working.